-The Siberian husky can be traced all the way back to the Chukchi people, an ancient tribe of people from northern Siberia.
-Despite the extremely adverse conditions, the Chukchi people bred the Siberian husky to endure, and even thrive, in their frigid home.
-The dogs were built for stamina, and they were as much partners as pets when it came to survival in the north of Russia.
+The Siberian Husky can be traced all the way back to the Chukchi people, an ancient tribe of people from northern Siberia.
+Despite the extremely adverse conditions, the Chukchi people bred the Siberian Husky to endure, and even thrive, in their frigid home.
+The dogs were built for stamina, and they were as many partners as pets when it came to survival in the north of Russia.

 One of the most popular myths about huskies is that they’re part wolf, or that they’re less domesticated because of the way they look.
-However, like any other dog breed, huskies have been domesticated for centuries, now.
-They are related to wolves, but the same is true of any other dog breed currently in existence.
+However, like any other dog breed, Huskies have been domesticated for centuries, now.
+They are related to wolves, but the same is true of any different dog breed currently in existence.

-However, one reason we might find Siberian huskies a little more intimidating is that Hollywood has used them as stand-ins for wolves in the movies.
-Since Siberian huskies are easier to train and work with than genuine wolves, and don’t require as many special permits, they make ideal replacements, even if our brains associate them with their wild roles.
+However, one reason we might find Siberian Huskies a little more intimidating is that Hollywood has used them as stand-ins for wolves in the movies.
+Since Siberian Huskies are more comfortable to train and work with than genuine wolves and don’t require as many special permits, they make ideal replacements, even if our brains associate them with their wild roles.

-If you know nothing else about Siberia, you know that it is extremely cold.
-In fact, it’s not much of a stretch to say that it’s one of the coldest places on the planet.
-As such, any dog breed that comes out of that part of the world is going to be inured to freezing temperatures.
-According to Mush Puppies, though, the Siberian husky is capable of working in temperatures as low as negative 75 degrees Fahrenheit.
+If you know nothing else about Siberia, you know that it is freezing.
+It’s not much of a stretch to say that it’s one of the coldest places on the planet.
+As such, any dog breed that comes out of that part of the world is going to be accustomed to freezing temperatures.
+According to Mush Puppies, though, the Siberian Husky is capable of working in temperatures as low as negative 75 degrees Fahrenheit.
 And you thought your working conditions were brutal!

 Exporting dogs straight from Siberia was a practice that was halted in the year 1930.
-That was also the year the breed was recognized by the American Kennel Club.
+That was also the year the American Kennel Club recognized the breed.
 It was a few years later in 1939 when the breed was officially recognized in Canada.
 The United Kennel Club added these dogs to their roster in 1938, but they referred to the breed as the arctic husky.
-That remained the case all the way up to 1991, when the UKC decided it would stop being different from all the other kennel clubs and refer to these dogs by the much more common name Siberian husky.
+That remained the case all the way up to 1991 when the UKC decided it would stop being different from all the other kennel clubs and refer to these dogs by the much more common name Siberian Husky.